 The talks have been recorded and edited to display speaker and slides.
 You can access the talks by clicking on the link below.

-1. Dr. Bevis Fedder (Leibniz Center for Tropical Marine Ecology, ZMT) on "Introduction into ABS and the seminar"
+1. Dr. Bevis Fedder (Leibniz Centre for Tropical Marine Research, ZMT) on "Introduction into ABS and the seminar"

 2. Prof. Dr. Gerd Winter (Research Center for European Environmental Law, FEU) on the "Principles of Access to Genetic Resources and Sharing of Benefits that arise from their Utilization"